keiranmraine/keiranmraine.github.io/mkdocs/docs/blogs/2021/05/updating-my-site.md

 This is hosted in the GitHub eco-system and I don't really want to be pushing people to another service for comments so I did a little digging and found [utterances][utterances-url].

-This bascially uses the repos issue tracking system to allow comments, see it in action below.
+This basically uses the repositories issue tracking system to allow comments, see it in action below.

 ## Comments